 - People aged 16-49 years old with underlying health conditions which put them at greater risk of severe Covid

-- Adults who share a household with vulnerable people
+- Adults sharing a home with vulnerable people

-The doses will be offered at least six months after a second vaccination, and are likely to be either Pfizer or Moderna.
+The dose must be given at least six months after a second vaccination.
+Usually it will be Pfizer or Moderna.

-There is no vaccine currently approved for use in the under-12s in the UK.
+There is no vaccine currently approved for under-12s in the UK.

-In England, adults and those within three months of turning 18 can book a jab online or by calling 119.
-You can also visit a walk-in clinic without an appointment.
-All 16 and 17-year-olds are asked to make an appointment through their GP.
+In England, adults and those within three months of turning 18 can book first or second jabs online, by calling 119, or visiting a walk-in clinic.
+Sixteen and 17-year-olds should contact their GP.

 Which vaccine will I get?

-People who are under 40 or pregnant are being offered Pfizer or Moderna rather than Oxford-AstraZeneca, because of concerns about a possible connection with extremely rare cases of blood clots.
+People who are under 40 or pregnant are being offered Pfizer or Moderna rather than Oxford-AstraZeneca, because of a possible connection with extremely rare cases of blood clots.

-Under-18s are currently being offered Pfizer, although the Moderna vaccine has also been authorised for use in children in the UK.
+Under-18s are currently being offered Pfizer, although the Moderna vaccine has also been authorised for use in children.

 Is vaccination compulsory?

-It's not compulsory, although the health secretary has said it is "highly likely" that both Covid and flu jabs will be compulsory for all frontline NHS and care workers in England.
+But the government says it's "highly likely" both Covid and flu jabs will be compulsory for frontline NHS and care workers in England.

-Being fully vaccinated will also be a condition of entry for nightclubs and some other events in Scotland from 1 October.
+Being fully vaccinated is also a condition of entry for nightclubs and some other events in Scotland and Wales.

-It also means you don't have to self-isolate after visiting amber list countries or if a contact tests positive for Covid (as long as you test negative).
+It also means you don't have to self-isolate after holidaying abroad or if a contact tests positive (as long as you test negative).